geogardenclub/geogardenclub.github.io/docs/user-guide/chapters.md

 <img width="300" src="/img/user-guide/chapter-index-screen.png"/>

-By default, this screen shows the "My Chapter" tab, which provides a summary of information about your own chapter: the crops used, the gardens defined, the number of gardeners, and so forth.
+By default, this screen shows your current chapter's tab, which provides a summary of information about your own chapter: the crops used, the gardens defined, the number of gardeners, and so forth.

 Note that each section can be expanded to show more detail.
 For example: